CESNET/FlowTest/tools/ft-replay/README.md

 The -n, --no-freeram-check parameter is an optional argument that disables the free RAM check of the system during the tool initialization.
 It should be used with caution and only if you are certain that there is sufficient free RAM for the replay operation.

+-d, --disable-hw-offload: By using this option, you can prevent the tool from utilizing hardware offloading features if they are available.
+When hardware offloading is disabled (or unavailable), the tool will resort to software offloading methods for processing network traffic.
+Tool supports the following offloads: IPv4 checksum, TCP checksum, UDP checksum and Rate limiting.
+Please note that when the original checksums are incorrect, the updated checksums will also be incorrect.
 ```

 # Replicator